Skip to contents

 For the second step within a classification task, aifeducation integrates some important statistical and mathematical methods for dealing with the main challenges in educational and social sciences for applying AI.
 These are:

 • digital data availability: In the educational and social sciences, data is often only available in handwritten form.
 For example, in schools or universities, students often solve tasks by creating handwritten documents.
 Thus, educators and researchers first have to transform analogue data into a digital form, involving human action.
-This makes data generation financially expensive and time-consuming, leading to small data sets.
+This makes data generation expensive and time-consuming, leading to small data sets.

 • high privacy policy standards: Furthermore, in the educational and social sciences, data often refers to humans and/or their actions.
 These kinds of data are protected by privacy policies in many countries, limiting access to and the usage of data, which also results in small data sets.